Chanua

 Local manufacturing

-Often associated to technological advancements, that someone goes through a learning journey at the end of which they will master the related knowledge and skills.
+Often associated to technological advancements, the word refers to someone going through a learning journey at the end of which they will master the knowledge and skills.

 Personal reflection